 - Providing a “home base” for newly released people and strengthening connections with other service providers.
 To ensure that clients are connected to the services they need and that the SUCCEED training does not stand alone, CAI helps participating agencies improve their referral and linkage systems with community-based organizations.

-Funder: Substance Abuse and Mental Health Services Administration (SAMHSA) and the State Opioid Response Technical Assistance (SOR-TA).
+Substance Abuse and Mental Health Services Administration (SAMHSA) and the State Opioid Response Technical Assistance (SOR-TA) and American Academy of Addiction Psychiatry (AAAP).